 The way for cultures - whether indigenous or next cultures - to survive today is not in isolating themselves but in inviting a deeper conversation between them.
 With the aim not to create an homogeneous and generic model, but to stimulate evolution and transformation in each and everyone of them.
 A culture survives if it can transform in face of its challenges.

-Conversing between our culture and someone else's culture is a skill that we have not been taught in our classroom (for the majority of us who have been to school...).
+Conversing between your culture and someone else's culture is a skill that we have not been taught in our classroom (for the majority of us who have been to school...).
 I found that they are multiple traps in that practice.
-What we have been taught instead cultural relativity is cultural myopia.
-Modern culture is not a culture, it is the most advanced and intelligent way human being can relate to each other and the Earth.
+What we have been taught instead cultural relativity is cultural myopia where modern culture is not a culture, it is the most advanced and intelligent way human being can relate to each other and the Earth.
 With that belief in us, in culture to culture conversation, we rapidly become either defensive or offensive about our own culture.
-Another trap happens later when you have reached the edge of your birth culture, you have even maybe stepped out of it, another enemy is waiting beyond the lines: being adaptive to your birth culture as a habit of fitting in with your friends and family.
+If you have reached the edge of your birth culture, you might have even stepped out of it, another enemy is waiting beyond the lines: being adaptive to your birth culture as a habit of fitting in with your friends and family.
 But when it's time to gather with your family for Christmas, a Birthday or a Wedding, old habits take over and you become adaptive to a culture that is not your own.

 My experience is that with a solid dose of curiosity, your center, grounding cord, bubble and your sword of clarity pulled out, you can have the most marvelous, challenging and transformative conversation from your cultural bubble to someone else's cultural bubble.

-Culture to culture conversation is a new skill, and as new skills go, they need practice.
+Culture to culture conversation is a new skill, and as new skills go, it need practice.
 Have Fun!

 Being offensive about our culture can be subtle.
-For example, western NGOs settling in 'third world' country with good intention wanting to "help save the world" is one of the most offensive and arrogant way to start a conversation.
+For example, western NGOs settling in 'third world' country with good intention wanting to "help save the world" is one of the most offensive and arrogant way to connect between cultures.
 The basis of that conversation is one of the party knows how to save the other one, because the other one obviously could not have done it themselves.
 The offer is one of creating Low Drama - the NGO being the rescuer and the people being the victim, the persecutor often the people's governments or colonizers.

-This is the most widespread form of communication between modern culture and other cultures.
-Building schools, sending notebooks, pens and text books to countries in Africa or Asia is a new form of colonization as well as spreading our economic system across borders.
+This is the most widespread form of communication between people from modern culture and people from other cultures.
+Building schools, sending notebooks, pens and text books to countries in Africa or Asia is a new form of colonization by spreadring the economic, industrialized and education system across borders.
 Globalisation does not have to look like that.
 There are a multitude of possibility for a globalized connected world.

 Being adaptive is a survival behavior of giving our center away to authority figures.
 It comes from the thought 'If I don't follow, I will die'.
 Most culture implies that to survive you have to use the ways of the culture and that anything else is alien and dangerous for your survival.
 We are bread to be adaptive to our birth culture.